andrelaszlo/photogun/README.md

 An email-driven photo gallery.

+There is a [demo](http://photogun.0x81.com/) here but only a few addresses are whitelisted.
+Contact me if you couldn't upload photos and you think you should be on the list :wink:

 ## System dependencies

 Developed using Ruby 2.0.0 and Rails 4.2.1.
 Se `Gemfile` for full list of dependencies.